vestrel00/contacts-android/howto/howto-query-contacts.md

 # How do I get a list of contacts in the simplest way?

-This library provides the `BroadQuery` API, which allows you to get the exact same search results as the native Contacts app!
+This library provides the `BroadQuery` API that allows you to get the exact same search results as the native Contacts app!
 This query lets the Contacts Provider perform the search using its own custom matching algorithm via the `whereAnyContactDataPartiallyMatches` function.
 This type of query is the basis of an app that does a broad search of the Contacts Provider.
 The technique is